Juan Pierre: Miami Marlins

 On November 17, 2012, Pierre signed a one-year, $1.6 million deal with the Miami Marlins.
-He played the 2013 season with Miami and became a free agent at the end of the season.
+He played the season with Miami and stole 23 bases, bringing his career total with the Marlins to 190, which is third all-time in team history.
+He was the Marlins 2013 nominee for the Heart & Hustle Award.
+Pierre became a free agent at the end of the season.

+Retirement

 He had hoped to sign with another team and was often mentioned in press reports about teams requiring depth in the outfield to cover for injured or under-performing players.
 However, he went unsigned for the entire season and announced his retirement from professional baseball on February 27, 2015.

-Pierre was eligible to be elected into the Hall of Fame in 2019 but received 0 votes, making him ineligible for the 2020 ballot as he failed to meet the 5% vote threshold.
+In 2017, Pierre was inducted into the Louisiana Sports Hall of Fame.
+In 2019, he was inducted into the Valley Baseball League Hall of Fame.
+He was eligible to be elected into the National Hall of Fame in 2019 but received 0 votes, making him ineligible for the 2020 ballot as he failed to meet the 5% vote threshold.

-Personal life

-Pierre has two sons with his wife Liz.
+Post-playing career